-- Bring the pot to a boil, remove from heat and let the cabbage sit for several minutes.
-Peel the outer leaves off, one by one and drain the water from them.
-If, after you remove several leaves, the rest are sticking together, put the rest of the cabbage back in the hot water for a few minutes and try again.
+Peel the outer leaves off, one by one, draining the excess water as you go.
+If, after removing the outer leaves the rest are still sticking together, place the rest of the cabbage head back in the hot water and simmer for a few minutes.

 Make the Filling and Form the Rolls

-- While the cabbage water is coming to a boil, mix the chopped meat with the egg, breadcrumbs, paprika, salt, marjoram or oregano, and pepper until well incorporated.
-Do not overmix because the meat will toughen and become pasty.
+Mix the ground beef with the egg, breadcrumbs, paprika, marjoram, salt, and pepper until well incorporated.
+Do not overmix to avoid the meat from toughening and becoming pasty.

 Cook the Cabbage Rolls

-- Cut the bacon into small pieces and brown it in a large saucepan or Dutch oven.
+Cut the bacon into small pieces and brown them in a large saucepan or Dutch oven, about 6 minutes on medium-high heat.
 Remove bacon and drain on paper towels to be used as a garnish.

-- Add 1/2 cup beef broth (or enough to cover the pan to a depth of 1/4 inch), cover the pan with a lid and simmer 40 to 50 minutes, adding more of the remaining beef broth as necessary to keep the cabbage rolls in 1/4 to 1/2 inch of broth.
+Add the beef broth, or enough to cover the pan to a depth of 1/4 inch.
+Cover the pan with a lid and simmer for 40 to 50 minutes.
+Add more beef broth, as necessary, to keep the cabbage rolls in 1/4 to 1/2 inch of broth.